-- (a) 2272.1 The curriculum embodies a minimum course of study, as defined in 16 V.S.A.
-Section 906-, Courses of Study, with learning experiences adapted to a pupil's student's age and ability. - (c) 2272.3-The director and teachers in the kindergarten are qualified through training or experience in: - (1)-S-structuring kindergarten learning environments that which enhance cognitive and social development. - (1) - (2) T-teaching skills and concepts in mathematics, language arts, science, the arts, and health that which are consistent with principles of child development; - (3) -pPlanning and leading activities that foster social and emotional growth in young children. - (4) D-dealing with parents and family of children to ensure home support and to promote learning outside of the school or center; and. - (5) -ildentifying developmental delays in young children.
+- (c) 2272.3-The director and teachers in the kindergarten are qualified through training or experience in: - (1) S-structuring kindergarten learning environments thatwhich enhance cognitive and social development.;

-- (d) 2272.4 The kindergarten maintains an operating schedule that, exclusive of time allowed for meals and recess periods, includes a total number of instructional hours which that is not less than that required of a public school kindergarten.
-(State Board of Education Policy Manual, 1981, Section 2311.4). - (e) 2272.5-The facility and program meet the "DS.CR.FS.
+- (2) T-teaching skills and concepts in mathematics, language arts, science, the arts, and health thatwhich are consistent with principles of child development;. - (3) -pPlanning and leading activities that foster social and emotional growth in young children.; - (4) D-dealing with parents and family of children to ensure home support and to promote learning outside of the school or center; and. - (5) -ildentifying developmental delays in young children. - (d) 2272.4-The kindergarten maintains an operating schedule that, exclusive of time allowed for meals and recess periods, includes a total number of instructional hours which that is not less than that required of a public school kindergarten.
+(State Board of Education Policy Manual, 1981, Section 2311.4). - (e) 2272.5 The facility and program meet the "DS.CR.FS.
 Kindergarten Regulations."